Campylobacter Infection in Children

 A young child may have a seizure caused by fever.

-The symptoms usually last about a week.
+The symptoms often last about a week.
 In a child with a weak immune system, symptoms can become more severe and even life-threatening.

-The symptoms of campylobacter infection can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of campylobacter infection can be like other health problems.
+Have your child see a healthcare provider for a diagnosis.

 How is Campylobacter infection diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+Your child will also have a physical exam.

 A stool sample will need to be taken to check for the bacteria.
 The test is done because illnesses with similar symptoms can be caused by many different kinds of bacteria.